akamming/esp_domoticz_opentherm_handler/README.md

 ## Functionality
 Basically a HTTP and MQTT wrapper around https://github.com/ihormelnyk/opentherm_library:
 - The firmware sets up a connection with the boiler
-- And then boiler can be controlled using HTTP, MQTT or the builtin UI (http://domesphelper or http://IP_adress_of_device)
+- The boiler can be controlled using the builtin thermostat mode via HTTP, MQTT or the builtin UI (http://domesphelper or http://IP_adress_of_device)
 - Autodiscovery supported, so easy integration for Domoticz and/or Home Assistant
 - Made to work perfectly for domoticz weather dependent heating plugin (https://github.com/akamming/Domoticz_Thermostate_Plugin),
-- As of release 1.0, the thermostat functionality is also included in the firmware itself, See thermostat mode
+- The thermostat functionality is included in the firmware itself, See thermostat mode

 ### WiFi RSSI Monitoring
 - The device monitors the WiFi signal strength (RSSI) and publishes it as a sensor to MQTT for Home Assistant/Domoticz integration.